 This is one feature I liked a lot when reviewing Interview Cake.

 You can select questions specific to a company.
-If you are practicing for Google interviews, you can concentrate your efforts on questions that are typical of Google.
+If you are practising for Google interviews, you can concentrate your efforts on questions that are typical of Google.

-This method of sorting questions appears more consequential than simply practicing by topics.
+This method of sorting questions appears more consequential than simply practising by topics.

 3. Solution Breakdown and Review Section

 In Interview Cake, one can have detailed explanations of the solution to each problem.